skyflowapi/skyflow-js/README.md

   enableCopy: false,    // Optional, enables the copy icon to collect elements to copy text to clipboard.
 Defaults to 'false').
   format: String,       // Optional, format for the element
-  translation: {},      // Optional, indicates the allowed data type value for format. cardMetadata:{}       // Optional, metadata to control card number element behavior. (only applicable for CARD_NUMBER ElementType).
+  translation: {},      // Optional, indicates the allowed data type value for format.
+  cardMetadata: {},     // Optional, metadata to control card number element behavior. (only applicable for CARD_NUMBER ElementType).
+  masking: true,        // Optional, indicates whether the input should be masked.
+Defaults to 'false'.
+  maskingChar: '*',     // Optional, character used for masking input when masking is enabled.
+Defaults to '*'.
 };
 ```